Kawaeee/butt_or_bread/README.md

 ![Visitor Badge](https://visitor-badge.glitch.me/badge?page_id=Kawaeee.butt_or_bread.visitor-badge)
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/kawaeee/butt_or_bread/)

-* We have seen a popular meme that tries to represent the similarity shared between animal and food such as **"Shiba Inu dog or toasted marshmallow?"** So, We would like to develop the deep learning model that removes the uncertainty of an image that could be like **a loaf of bread or corgi butt**.
+* We have seen a popular meme that tries to represent the similarity shared between animals and food such as **"Shiba Inu dog or toasted marshmallow?"** So, We would like to develop the deep learning model that removes the uncertainty of an image that could be like **a loaf of bread or corgi butt**.
 But for sure, We just do it for fun.

-* We used PyTorch framework with GPU to develop our model using Google Colaboratory.
+* We used the PyTorch framework with GPU to develop our model using Google Colaboratory.

 <img src="https://img-9gag-fun.9cache.com/photo/aYeP537_700b_v2.jpg" width="500" height="500">